 Insect Assassins: Using Biological Pest Control

-As farmers, greenhouse managers and everyday gardeners seek out organic solutions to their plant problems, one particular method seems to stand out – biological pest control.
+As farmers, greenhouse managers and everyday gardeners seek out solutions to their plant problems, one particular method seems to stand out – biological pest control.
 This strategy uses specially introduced predatory or parasitic insects to control another insect population that’s actively harming a crop.

 Gardeners who recognize their problem can order these beneficial insect assassins in mass quantities and release them near their garden.
 Within a few weeks, the pest problem is resolved.